Diabetes & Eye Health Services – Retina Health Center

 Evaluation of Diabetic Eye Conditions

 At the Retina Health Center, specialized equipment is used to examine your eyes.
 If there is evidence of diabetic retinopathy, a fluorescein angiogram may be required.
 During this test, a fluorescent dye is injected into the bloodstream, and photographs of the retina’s blood vessel system are taken.
-These are used to evaluate the condition of the vessels and serve as a “road map” for laser treatment when laser treatment is needed.
-Another test that is frequently used is Ocular Coherence tomography (OCT), which creates a cross sectional image of your retina.
+These are used to evaluate the condition of the vessels and serve as a ‘road map’ for laser treatment when diabetic retinopathy necessitates treatment.
+Another frequently used test is Ocular Coherence Tomography (OCT), which creates a cross-sectional image of your retina.
 This test will determine if there is swelling in your retina that may benefit from treatment.

 Treatment of Diabetic Eye Conditions

-While consistent control of blood glucose levels and hypertension are necessary to preventing the progression of the disease, if treatment is recommended for diabetic retinopathy, several options are available with the Retina Health Center.
+While consistent control of blood glucose levels and hypertension is necessary to prevent the progression of the disease if treatment for diabetic retinopathy is recommended, several options are available with the Retina Health Center.

 Laser Surgery

 If diabetic retinopathy is detected early, in-office laser treatment is typically used to arrest damage.
 Patients would visit the Retina Health Center offices in Fort Myers or Naples, where the procedure would be performed.
 To reduce leaking in blood vessels for patients with diabetic macular edema, a laser is used to seal the leaky blood vessels.
-Laser treatment is also used to halt abnormal blood vessel growth for patients with proliferative diabetic retinopathy.
+Laser treatment is also used to halt abnormal blood vessel growth for patients with proliferative diabetic retinopathy, making it an effective treatment for diabetic retinopathy.

 Vitrectomy